 - External Siren and Speaker System: The campus is equipped with six external sirens / speakers that can be used (either all six simultaneously or selectively one at a time or some combination depending on the area to be covered) to alert the campus community of an existing or pending crisis.
 In addition to the siren alert, the system is equipped with several pre-recorded messages tailored to specific types of emergencies.
-The system also allows for live real-time announcements via the public address capability. - o Internal Emergency Signal and Public Address System: All residence hall facilities, new facilities, and all academic and administrative buildings are equipped with an enhanced fire alarm system, which allows for pre-recorded and live messages to be broadcast over the internal speakers in addition to the traditional audible fire alarm tone - Desktop Messaging System: The TUPD has the ability to display messages on the screens of most university-owned computers.
-The message appears in front of other open windows on all OTS managed university computers. - o All-Campus E-Mail Message: An all-campus e-mail will provide information regarding present or imminent threats or dangers and inform the campus of appropriate steps to take to maintain safety. - Campus Telephone Notification System: Callers who dial 410-704-NEWS and our
+The system also allows for live real-time announcements via the public address capability. - Desktop Messaging System: The TUPD has the ability to display messages on the screens of most university-owned computers.
+The message appears in front of other open windows on all OTS managed university computers. - o All-Campus E-Mail Message: An all-campus e-mail will provide information regarding present or imminent threats or dangers and inform the campus of appropriate steps to take to maintain safety. - o Campus Telephone Notification System: Callers who dial 410-704-NEWS and our main campus telephone number (410-704-2000) will be alerted to events by a voicemail message. - Web Site and Media Alerts: A message will appear on the Towson University homepage and emergency webpage.
+Local television, radio, and print media will be alerted as needed dependent on the circumstances of the situation at hand. - Police Announcements: If necessary, police announcements could be made via

-- main campus telephone number (410-704-2000) will be alerted to events by a voicemail message. - Web Site and Media Alerts: A message will appear on the Towson University homepage and emergency webpage.
-Local television, radio, and print media will be alerted as needed dependent on the circumstances of the situation at hand. - o Police Announcements: If necessary, police announcements could be made via in-car public address systems as the police patrol campus in vehicles. - Residence Hall Announcements: All of the residence halls are equipped with a public-address system that enables building-wide and room-specific communications. - Voice Over Internet Phone (VOIP) System: Campus VOIP phones are equipped with a speaker which when activated, can broadcast emergency messages over all phones in select buildings or all buildings on campus. - o Digital Signage: Many building lobbies and common areas are equipped with large screen monitors where emergency messages may be displayed.
-Use of Digital Sign messaging is incorporated into the university's notification matrix.
+- in-car public address systems as the police patrol campus in vehicles. - Residence Hall Announcements: All of the residence halls are equipped with a public-address system that enables building-wide and room-specific communications. - Voice Over Internet Phone (VOIP) System: Campus VOIP phones are equipped with a speaker which when activated, can broadcast emergency messages over all phones in select buildings or all buildings on campus. - o Digital Signage: Many building lobbies and common areas are equipped with large screen monitors where emergency messages may be displayed.
+Use of Digital Sign messaging is incorporated into the university's notification matrix. - The voice component of the fire speaker system will be replaced with an upgraded system, scheduled for implementation in late 2024.